SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``-o entries ENTRIES``
 	 *Required*

 	 Array of picklist values to insert.
 Each value should contain the keys 'fullName', the API name of the entry, and 'label', the user-facing label.
 Optionally, specify `default: True` on exactly one entry to make that value the default.
-Any existing values will not be affected other than setting the default (labels of existing entries are not changed).
-To order values, include the 'add_before' key.
+Any existing values will not be affected other than setting the default (labels of existing entries are not changed).To order values, include the 'add_before' key.
 This will insert the new value before the existing value with the given API name, or at the end of the list if not present.

 ``-o record_types RECORDTYPES``
 	 *Optional*